 - Paul's prayer in II Corinthians 12:8 and his request for prayer in Ephesians 6:18-20 and what does it teach us?

-- What was Paul's reaction to God's answer to his prayer to grant him relief and what can we learn from this?
+- What was Paul's reaction to God's answer to his prayer for relief and what can we learn from this?

-- Explain the paradox that the weaker we are the stronger Christ becomes, and how it relates to grace.
+- Explain the paradox that the weaker we are the stronger Christ becomes, and how this relates to grace.

 - How does this lesson help you and others come to a greater relationship with Jesus and to grow spiritually?